News: Internet

 The early internet, known as ARPANET, was controlled by the U.S. Department of Defense and used mostly by academics.
 It became available to a wider public with the release of the Netscape browser in 1994.
 At first, news websites were mostly archives of print publications.
 An early online newspaper was the Electronic Telegraph, published by The Daily Telegraph.
 A 1994 earthquake in California was one of the first big stories to be reported online in real time.
 The new availability of web browsing made news sites accessible to more people.
 On the day of the Oklahoma City bombing in April 1995, people flocked to newsgroups and chatrooms to discuss the situation and share information.
 The Oklahoma City Daily posted news to its site within hours.
 Two of the only news sites capable of hosting images, the San Jose Mercury News and Time magazine, posted photographs of the scene.

 Quantitatively, the internet has massively expanded the sheer volume of news items available to one person.
 The speed of news flow to individuals has also reached a new plateau.
 This insurmountable flow of news can daunt people and cause information overload.
 Zbigniew Brzezinski called this period the "technetronic era", in which "global reality increasingly absorbs the individual, involves him, and even occasionally overwhelms him."

-In cases of government crackdowns or revolutions, the Internet has often become a major communication channel for news propagation; while it's a (relatively) simple act to shut down a newspaper, radio or television station, mobile devices such as smartphones and netbooks are much harder to detect and confiscate.
+In cases of government crackdowns or revolutions, the Internet has often become a major communication channel for news propagation; while shutting down a newspaper, radio or television station is (relatively) simple, mobile devices such as smartphones and netbooks are much harder to detect and confiscate.
 The propagation of internet-capable mobile devices has also given rise to the citizen journalist, who provide an additional perspective on unfolding events.

 News media today

 News can travel through different communication media.
 In modern times, printed news had to be phoned into a newsroom or brought there by a reporter, where it was typed and either transmitted over wire services or edited and manually set in type along with other news stories for a specific edition.
 Today, the term "breaking news" has become trite as commercial broadcasting United States cable news services that are available 24 hours a day use live communications satellite technology to bring current events into consumers' homes as the event occurs.
 Events that used to take hours or days to become common knowledge in towns or in nations are fed instantaneously to consumers via radio, television, mobile phone, and the internet.

-Speed of news transmission, of course, still varies wildly on the basis of where and how one lives.
+Speed of news transmission varies wildly on the basis of where and how one lives.